Featured

 In partnership with the Istituto Italiano di Cultura / Italian Cultural Institute of Toronto, 496 Huron St, Toronto, ON M5R 2R3.

+*This event is reserved for conference participants.
 The general audience is welcome to visit the exhibition on April 13-21.
-The visit is free but must be booked on Eventbrite (slots of 30 minutes for the VR experience).
+Admission to the exhibition is free, but tickets must be booked on Eventbrite (slots of 30 minutes for the VR experience). https://www.eventbrite.ca/e/594138001757

 April 13, 2023